xins-yao/Kaggle_SCTP_31th_solution/README.md

 3. LGBM parameters

-[2] shows that LGBM can reach same auc(.900) after shuffling each raw feature individual, meaning there are barely interactions between features.
+[2] shows that LGBM can reach same auc(.900) after shuffling each raw feature individually, meaning there are barely interactions between features.
 By setting lower feature_fraction and lower num_leaves will help model NOT to learn from fake interaction, so do [3]data augment.

 Kernels: